 The “RollScout” is a new sensor-based toilet paper roll that alerts you when the paper is almost out by pulsing with a red glow.

-Even without the RollScout, don’t stop appreciating what you have.
+But even without the RollScout, don’t stop appreciating what you have.
 We’re just a hundred and fifty years removed from a time before toilet paper was even a thing.

 The smart-vegetable arms race continues apace.
 As the Verge reports, scientists have implanted spinach with nanobionic sensors that can detect explosive-based chemicals in the soil when absorbed through the plant’s root system.